 The development and commercialization of new drug products is highly competitive.
 We expect that we, and any future collaborators, will face significant competition from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide with respect to any of our product candidates that we, or they, may seek to develop or commercialize in the future.
-Specifically, there are a number of large pharmaceutical and biotechnology companies that currently market and sell products or are pursuing the development of product candidates for the treatment of the key indications of our most advanced programs, including DMD, severe hypertriglyceridemia and hypercholesterolemia.
+Specifically, there are a number of large pharmaceutical and biotechnology companies that currently market and sell products or are pursuing the development of product candidates for the treatment of the key indications of our most advanced programs, including DMD and hypercholesterolemia.

 We are initially developing CAT-1004 for the treatment of DMD.
 While there are currently no therapies approved for the treatment of DMD in the United States, corticosteroid therapy is often prescribed to treat the inflammation underlying DMD and to delay loss of ambulation.
-In addition, a number of companies are developing therapies to treat DMD, one of which is already on the market in Europe and others are in the process of registration or late stage clinical development, including Eli Lilly, BioMarin Pharmaceuticals, Marathon Pharmaceuticals, PTC Therapeutics, Santhera Pharmaceuticals and Sarepta Therapeutics.
+In addition, a number of companies are developing therapies to treat DMD, one of which is already on the market in Europe and others are in the process of registration or late stage clinical development, including BioMarin Pharmaceutical, Marathon Pharmaceuticals, PTC Therapeutics, Santhera Pharmaceuticals and Sarepta Therapeutics.

-We are initially developing CAT-2054 for the treatment of hypercholesterolemia.
-There are many widely available products, including statins and cholesterol absorption inhibitors, approved for the treatment of patients with hypercholesterolemia.
+We are developing CAT-2054 for the treatment of hypercholesterolemia.
+There are many widely available products, including statins, cholesterol absorption inhibitors and PCSK9 monoclonal antibodies, approved for the treatment of patients with hypercholesterolemia.
 The market and development pipeline for cholesterol regulating therapies is especially large and competitive.
-If CAT-2054 is approved for the treatment of hypercholesterolemia, either as monotherapy or in combination therapies, it will face intense competition from current approved therapies as well as a number of therapeutic approaches in development, including PCSK9 inhibitors being developed by Sanofi/Regeneron Pharmaceuticals, Amgen and Pfizer; cholesterol ester transfer protein inhibitors, including Esperion.
+If CAT-2054 is approved for the treatment of hypercholesterolemia, either as monotherapy or in combination therapies, it will face intense competition from current approved therapies as well as a number of therapeutic approaches in development, including cholesterol ester transfer protein inhibitors, including those being developed by Amgen and Merck; and other alternative therapies being developed by a range of competitors, including Esperion.
+We are also developing CAT-2054 for the treatment of NASH.
+If CAT-2054 is approved for the treatment of NASH, it similarly may face strong competition from other therapeutic approaches, including those currently in development by a number of competitors already in clinical trials, among them, Intercept Pharmaceuticals, Inc., Genfit SA, Galmed Pharmaceuticals, Ltd. and Gilead Sciences, Inc.